dragonnade/DCO-Tools/README.md

 These links are static, so with improvements to the metadata scraping, this can be easily maintained as a static database.

 However, the National Archives website throws 403 errors resulting in a 404 page if you look at too many web pages in a short space of time (something like 10 pages within 10 minutes).
 This database needs a health warning so that the user doesn't think that everything is broken when the 403 error just needs to time out.

+### Relevant Reps
+Scrapes the content of relevant representations made on a project into a single word document, and downloads any .pdf files provided by parties making representations.